A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Modeling, Simulation, Profiling and Exploration

 As DL models scale in complexity, chiplet-based architectures are emerging as a promising solution to enhance scalability and performance.
 Gemini~\cite{cai_hpca24} introduces a novel approach to co-exploring accelerator mapping strategies and architecture design while considering monetary cost.
-Unlike traditional frameworks focused solely on performance and energy, Gemini provides a more holistic view of hardware deployment feasibility.
-However, inter-chiplet communication overhead and design complexity remain significant hurdles~\cite{das_jetcs24}, necessitating further innovations in interconnect technologies and workload partitioning strategies.
+Inter-chiplet communication overhead and design complexity remain significant hurdles~\cite{das_jetcs24}, necessitating further innovations in interconnect technologies and workload partitioning strategies.

-Gemmini~\cite{genc_dac21} is an open-source accelerator generator designed for customizable DNN hardware.
-With tight integration into the RISC-V ecosystem, it offers a multi-level software stack for efficient hardware/software co-design and accurate simulation.
-QADAM~\cite{inci2022qadam} and its evolution QAPPA~\cite{inci2022qappa} are parameterized RTL frameworks designed to model power, performance, and area of quantization-aware DNN accelerators.
-These frameworks support design space exploration and Pareto-efficiency analysis for a set of design choices, including bit precision, processing element (PE) type, scratchpad sizes of PEs, global buffer size, total number of PEs, and DNN configurations.
-The design space exploration approach proposed in~\cite{juracy_tcs22} for CNNs employs an analytical model derived from the physical synthesis of hardware accelerators.
-This model is integrated into CNN frameworks such as TensorFlow, enabling precise outcomes.
-The analytical model provides estimates for various factors, including area, performance, power, energy, and memory accesses.
-The accuracy of the model was tested by comparing it to results obtained from physical synthesis, and the average error was less than 7\%.
+Finally, accelerator generators bridge architectural exploration and implementation.
+Gemmini~\cite{genc_dac21} is an open-source RISC-V-based generator designed for customizable DNN hardware, while QADAM and its evolution QAPPA~\cite{inci2022qadam,inci2022qappa} are parameterized RTL frameworks designed to model power, performance, and area of quantization-aware DNN accelerators.
+Similarly, the design space exploration approach proposed in~\cite{juracy_tcs22} is integrated into CNN frameworks such as TensorFlow and provides estimates with an average error of less than 7\% for various factors, including area, performance, power, energy, and memory accesses.
+These tools reduce the gap between high-level exploration and implementation, although extending them to emerging heterogeneous architectures remains an active research direction.

 The landscape of DL accelerator design is evolving rapidly, with an increasing emphasis on efficiency, scalability, and cost-effectiveness.
 High-level modeling frameworks and accelerator generators play a pivotal role in shaping next-generation architectures, offering researchers powerful tools for informed decision-making.
 By leveraging these methodologies, designers can navigate the complexities of DL hardware and optimize performance across diverse application scenarios.